GeneralZugs/spammers/README.md

 # spammers
 List of sites serving ads.
+If you want, you can append this list to your hosts file.